White Puerto Ricans

-According to what studies have shown nearly 1 in 4 or 25% of Puerto Ricans are nearly pure European descent with little to no admixture.
-The highest concentrations of these type of Puerto Ricans can be found in the Central and Northwest regions.
+In the 2020 United States census of Puerto Rico, the number of people who indicated "White alone" for their race was 536,044 or 16.5%, with an additional non-Hispanic 24,548, for a total population of 560,592 or 17.1% of the population.

 Aside from Spanish—largely Canarian—settlers, additional Europeans of many families from France, the United Kingdom, Portugal, Italy, Germany, Ireland, Scandinavia, among others, immigrated to Puerto Rico when the island was an Overseas Province of Spain, particularly during the 1800s due to the Royal Decree of Graces of 1815, where Spain encouraged immigration from other European countries to Puerto Rico.

 Population history

 An early Census on the island was conducted by Governor Lieutenant General Francisco Manuel de Lando in 1530.
 A 1765 census was taken by Lieutenant General Alexander O'Reilly which (according to some sources) showed 17,572 whites out of a total population of 44,883.

-The censuses from 1765 to 1887 were taken by the Spanish government who conducted at irregular intervals.
+All censuses from 1765 to 1887 were taken by the Spanish government who conducted at irregular intervals.

 The 1899 census was taken by the War Ministry of the United States.
 Since 1910 Puerto Rico has been included in every decennial census taken by the United States.

 Definition in Puerto Rico

 White Puerto Ricans are Puerto Ricans who self-identify as "white", typically due to predominant European ancestry.
-Historically, the concept has its origins in a post-colonial era in which the Council of the Indies had stipulated that it was "useful and necessary” to keep the "contaminated castes” apart from the whites and the legitimate mestizos (here meaning of mixed white-colored blood through four generations of legitimate parentage with one parent in each generation having been white), "and in a class excluded from the public offices and honors, distinctions, and prerogatives” to which only whites and mestizos were privileged.
+Historically, the concept has its origins in a post-colonial era in which the Council of the Indies had stipulated that it was "useful and necessary" to keep the "contaminated castes" apart from the whites and the legitimate mestizos (here meaning of mixed white-colored blood through four generations of legitimate parentage with one parent in each generation having been white), "and in a class excluded from the public offices and honors, distinctions, and prerogatives" to which only whites and mestizos were privileged.
 Thus, the free-colored population was stigmatized as being among the "contaminated castes" ineligible to possess the rights and exercise the privileges thereof, including holding public office.
 As a result, many free people of color sought the status of legal whiteness but were required to prove "free and legitimate descent of four generations" in order to obtain full citizenship and bureaucratic opportunity unavailable to free people of color.
 As a result, the process of whitening one's lineage was normalized.
 The term "white Puerto Rican", as well as that of "colored Puerto Rican", was coined by the United States Department of Defense in order to handle their own North American problem with nonwhite people whom they were drafting and had its basis on the American one-drop rule.